bigebesikci/volo-blogs/2022-highlights.md

   <li> <b>GetApp's Category Leader</b>: <a href="https://www.getapp.com/development-tools-software/a/abp-commercial/" target="_blank" rel="nofollow"> ABP Commercial's GetApp profile</a> was given 2022 Category Leader badge among 368 other softwares in its category. <a href="https://blog.abp.io/abp/abpcommercial-2022-category-leader-in-app-development-category"> You can learn more about it from here</a>. </li>
 </ul>
 <p> Thank you all for all these recognition you deemed us worthy of. </p>

-<h2> ABP Releases </h2>
-<p> ABP Framework released 4 versions from 5.1 to 7.1 in 2022.
-You can check the release logs from <a href="https://github.com/abpframework/abp/releases" target="_blank" rel="nofollow"> ABP Framework Release Logs</a>. </p>
-<p> The most important milestone in these releases is that we upgraded ABP Framework to .NET 7.0 in <a href="https://blog.abp.io/abp/ABP.IO-Platform-7.0-RC-Has-Been-Published" target="_blank"> ABP v7.0</a>.</p>
-<p> Additionally, we switched to OpenIddict for the startup templates in <a href="https://blog.abp.io/abp/ABP.IO-Platform-6.0-RC-Has-Been-Published" target="_blank"> ABP v6.0</a>.</p>